ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 This document is a declaration of software quality for the FastCDR external dependency, based on the guidelines in [REP-2004](https://github.com/ros-infrastructure/rep/blob/rep-2004/rep-2004.rst).

-The external dependency `fast-cdr` claims to be in the Quality Level 4 category.
+This QD claims that the external dependency `fast-cdr` qualifies to Quality Level 4 category for its use within ROS2 core.

 As stated in their public repository, *eProsima FastCDR is a C++ library that provides two serialization mechanisms.
 One is the standard CDR serialization mechanism, while the other is a faster implementation that modifies the standard*.

 ## Summary
 The `fast-cdr` library is used as one of the dependencies of the `fastrtps` library, it is important for the eProsima team to consider this software to be reliable.
-In its current state, meets most of the requirements to qualify as a level 1 package.
+In its current state, it meets most of the requirements to qualify as a level 1 package.

 As for the missing topics, eProsima does not state their versioning policies for the repository and does not state explicitly the API/ABI policies for the code in `fast-cdr`.
 As the code deals with the standard RPTS implementation, and it is used by their software `fastrtps` it is not expected that the basic API functionalities will be changed.